Zingle/ios-sdk/README.md

 ZNGContactChannel | [See Zingle Resource Overview - Contact Channel](https://github.com/Zingle/rest-api/blob/master/resource_overview.md#contact-channel)
 ZNGMessageCorrespondent | Message Correspondents are the abstract representation of either the Sender or Recipient on a Message.
 ZNGMessageAttachment | Message Attachments provide the ability to add binary data, such as images, to messages.
+ZNGConversation | Model responsible for maintaining the state of a conversation between a Contact and a Service.
 ZNGAutomation | [See Zingle Resource Overview - Automation](https://github.com/Zingle/rest-api/blob/master/resource_overview.md#automation)

 To view the Quick Start using synchronous examples, please see: [SynchronousQuickStart.md](SynchronousQuickStart.md)